 Program Level: Overview

-Prerequisites: An interest in cybersecurity and data privacy issues.
+Prerequisites: An interest in cybersecurity issues.

 Intended Audience: In-house counsel, privacy officers, information security professionals, general practitioners, technology lawyers and others who need a comprehensive update on the rapidly developing issues surrounding cybersecurity.